hazem3443/ITEM_CATALOG/README.md

 * ## **ItemsCatalogWithUsers.db**
 this file shouldn't be here:bookmark: but for testing your code without any misterious problems you can use it as is.

+* ## **static**:skull:
+this folder contain the styles.css file which has the styles for each component on the page also has the buttons style:snake: contained for each button in the website.

+* ## **template**:zap:
+this folder contain all website templates that loaded into python code for render it's data contined with appropriate URI entered:trollface:.